 - Step 3: Write three informative bullet points for each blog subheading

-- Step 6: Optimize your blog post with tags and meta descriptions
+- Step 7: Optimize your blog post with tags and meta descriptions

-- Step 7: Keep Improving and adding to your blog post
+- Step 8: Keep Improving and adding to your blog post

 Step 1: Find the right long-tail keywords for your technical blog topic

-As an expert, you see your industry through the eyes of an expert but the terms you might search on are rarely what your buyer persona uses.
+As an expert, you see your industry through the eyes of an expert but the terms you might search on are not necessarily the same as the ones your buyer persona uses.

 People looking for your services may describe your subject matter differently from you, and you don’t want to lose this valuable audience.

 Step 2: Write five subheadings for a winning technical blog post

 You may decide to have more than five subheadings, but aim for five subheadings at the start.

 Each subheading should cover an area of your subject matter and if you can make it a long-tail keyword, even better.

 People tend to scan web pages, not read them word by word so your subheadings should also “tell some of the story” if they are just scanned.
 (Go back and try it on this post.)